 Floods are a natural occurrence in every river system and can damage valuable infrastructure and buildings located in flood zones.
 In the Mohawk River watershed there are four main types of flood events for which management strategies are required:

 - Spring breakup, Snowmelt and Winter Rains - The annual breakup and thaw produces regular flooding associated with rising temperatures and thaw of stored waters from winter-accumulated snow.
 Ice jamming during these events provides a unique component to this hazard.

 - Cyclonic disturbances - Precipitation from large-scale atmospheric systems such as hurricanes, remnants of hurricanes, and stalled frontal systems can produce enormous quantities of rain in the watershed.
 Climate change is projected to increase the frequency of severe cyclonic events and may permit more northward tracking of hurricanes.

 - Catastrophic release of impoundments - The failure of upstream impoundments (i.e., reservoirs) could cause devastating floods in the watershed.
-A catastrophic event of this type has not occurred yet, but dam-break analyses have shown how problematic such an event would be.
+While a catastrophic event of this type has not occurred, dam-break analyses have shown how problematic such an event would be.